The One-Time Notification allows you to send one additional message to users after the 24-hour standard contact window has ended.

-- Create a REF link to the block where you’ve set up the plugin above, then add it to the item in question on your website.
-You can do this directly in the item’s description, or you can add the checkbox plugin with the specific REF link.
+- Create a bot link (formerly known as REF links) to the block where you’ve set up the plugin above, then add it to the item in question on your website.
+You can do this directly in the item’s description, or you can add the checkbox plugin with the specific bot link.

 #2.
 Send the One-Time Notification message

 When you’re ready to send the One-Time Notification message itself (for the back-in-stock use case, for example, this would happen when the item the user wanted to be notified about is in stock again, or you know exactly when it will be), there are a few ways to do so.
 All must be done from Chatfuel’s Reengage tab.

 - Use the Deliver Your Message Now functionality, or choose Schedule for Later.

 - Or, use the Autopost from an External Source option to trigger a message with a Zap once a new item is added to your stock.

 Either way, you’ll need to select the correct One-Time Notification tag—whichever one fits the purpose of your message.